biomassives/peacewater_website/data-model-background-research.md

 show_staff: false

 ---

-Background research for projects
+The text below is from the live form "Background research for projects" at  [https://forms.gle/ppSUnrauZJUjkRn27](https://forms.gle/ppSUnrauZJUjkRn27 "Background research for projects")

+The design of these fields and two like them (below) guide the design

-Background research for projects
+**Background research for projects**

 The name and photo associated with your Google account will be recorded when you upload files and submit this form.